dair-iitd/PixEdit/README.md

 Follow [this](https://github.com/McGill-NLP/AURORA?tab=readme-ov-file#training-data-aurora) for setting up AURORA training data

-We require all the dataset to be in the format required by Pixart-$\Sigma$.
+We require all the dataset to be in the format required by Pixart-$`\Sigma`$.
 Example can be found [here](https://github.com/PixArt-alpha/PixArt-sigma/blob/master/asset/docs/convert_image2json.md).
 We provide the necessary `.json` files for both Seed-edit and Aurora datasets [here](https://csciitd-my.sharepoint.com/:f:/g/personal/aiz228170_iitd_ac_in/EtvsDFGW0kFFibI20yeckw8BpAwePzQ3bwiQuTeMPIjxNg?e=WsuMLU)

 You can additionally use the following command to convert any dataset of your choice in the required format.